 Mystical and alluring, geodes are a curiosity of the natural world.
-An enclosed and rugged outer shell with a layer of inner crystals, geodes are like a surprise-filled dessert: People are drawn to discovering the what’s inside.
+An enclosed and rugged outer shell with a layer of inner crystals, geodes are like a surprise-filled dessert: people are drawn to discovering what crystals are inside a given geode.

 In Mexico, near the town of Delicias, Cueva de los Cristales (Cave of Crystals) holds one of the largest known crystal growths in the world: gypsum that stretches as long as 36 feet.
-Discovered in a portion of the Naica Mine—which extracts lead, zinc, and silver—the cavern goes 950 feet underground.
+Discovered in a portion of the Naica Mine—which extracts lead, zinc, and silver—the Cave of Crystals goes 950 feet underground.

 In an old silver mine in Pulpi, Almeria, Spain, a crystal-filled chamber was discovered in 2000.
 The cavern—eight meters in length and 1.8 meters wide—is covered with extremely transparent gypsum crystals, most of which measure a half-meter and some are even two meters.